 Departments/Units are required to develop and maintain a Local Safety Statement appropriate to the condition of work in their department.
-A template for the Local Safety Statement is available from the Health and Safety Unit.
-These must include arrangements for securing health and safety in the department and instructions and rules applicable to specific activities.
+A template for the Local Safety Statement is available from the Human Resources website www.ul.ie/hr These must include arrangements for securing health and safety in the department and instructions and rules applicable to specific activities.